🐶🌞 When the sun becomes a burden

 1. Heat stress and overheating

 Dogs regulate their temperature almost exclusively through panting.
-High outdoor temperatures, blazing sun, and a lack of shade can lead to heatstroke.
+High outside temperatures, direct sunlight, and a lack of shade can lead to heatstroke.

 2. Circulatory problems

-Especially older dogs or short-nosed breeds such as pugs or bulldogs quickly reach their limits in hot weather.
+Especially older dogs or short-nosed breeds like pugs or bulldogs quickly reach their limits in hot weather.

 3. Dehydration

-Heavy panting means water loss – if not enough is drunk, the dog can become dehydrated.
+Heavy panting means water loss – if the dog doesn't drink enough, it can become dehydrated.

-4. Diarrhea due to food change or irritable bowel syndrome
+4. Diarrhea due to a change in diet or irritable bowel syndrome

-New surroundings, unfamiliar water or treats from the table often lead to digestive problems on vacation.
+New surroundings, unfamiliar water, or treats from the table often lead to digestive problems during vacation.

 5. Burnt paws on hot ground